Challenge Him To Take The Next Step

-As they see their peers and their coaches doing hard things they begin to wonder if they can do hard things themselves, they begin to feel a desire to do more than the bare minimum their accustomed to doing.
-As this desire grows and as they experience the thrill of trying something new, the belief that they can do what needs to be done to take care of themselves grows too.
-They begin to act more confidently.
-This leads them to worry less about making mistakes and focusing more on learning, growing and becoming a strong and independent man.
+As this desire grows and they experience the thrill of doing something new and different, the belief that they are capable of doing what needs to be done to take care of themselves grows too.
+They feel and act confidently.
+They focus more on learning, growth, strength and independence.
 As they get a taste for overcoming a challenge, they begin to thirst for more.
-They become more humble and are open to listen to others who have more experience, such as their parents, coaches, therapists and successful peers.
+They become more humble and open to listen to others who have experience, such as their parents, coaches, therapists and successful peers.

-This is possibly the most remarkable and exciting change we see in the young men we work with: the growing sense of confidence they gain as they meet and overcome new challenges.
-One aspect of meeting and overcoming challenges that often gets overlooked is the possibility or rather the reality of failure.
-Failure is crucial to building confidence.
-Maybe you’re thinking that doesn’t make sense, but the reality is, everyone fails their way through life to find success.
-In fact, every success story is a series of testing (mistakes) what works and what doesn’t work.
-Some call this the process of trial and error.
+This is possibly the most remarkable and exciting change we see in the young men we work with: the confidence they gain each time they meet and overcome a new challenge.
+One aspect of meeting and overcoming challenges that often gets overlooked is the possibility or rather the reality of not getting the outcome they want.
+Commonly referred to as failure, it’s actually a learning process of doing something to see if it works or not and its crucial to building confidence.
+Maybe you’re thinking that doesn’t make sense, but the reality is, everyone acts in ways that result in something other than what they wanted and they made adjustments to their behavior until they got it.
+Some people refer to this as failing their way to success.
+We prefer to think of it as there is no failure, only learning.
+We are simply testing what works and what doesn’t.

-We challenge young men to improve themselves, to try new things and expand their skills and talents and we use those challenges to teach them important lessons about life… about themselves and what they are truly capable of.
+We challenge young men to improve themselves, to do things differently for a change and expand their skills and talents and we use those challenges to teach them important lessons about life… about themselves and what they are truly capable of.